Minnesota Sports Betting in 2024

 Daily fantasy sports

 Daily fantasy sports websites operate in an unregulated MN market.
 DraftKings, FanDuel, and other DFS operators are currently active in the North Star State.
-You can sign-up and claim the ProphetX promo code today.

 Quick facts: Minnesota sports betting